bgigous/flask-webdev/notes.md

 error.html inherits from base.html but it won't add margin to the content...
 Oh, it's not a page_content which is why

+The templates we made go from server to user.
+Great for getting information _to_ us, but obviously we need to tell the server stuff, right?
+GET is server -> user, POST is user -> server.
+These things are called requests.
+POST requests give server access to user information, like login info and personal details and favorite flavor of ice cream.

+Making form components with HTML is straightforward, but then there's validating.
+And then how the heck do we make sure the user input is valid?
+For example, "wood" isn't exactly a flavor of ice cream... and hang on, how do we connect all this to python???

+For that we have flask-wtf!
+It makes making forms easy!
+(Don't let the name fool you)

+But there's one quick thing we need to do first.
+If I want complete secrecy as to my own fav flavor of ice cream, to only confide it to the server, the framework has to make sure the data sent is *encrypted*. introducing the secret key (we'll add in configuration)
+(use external links to encourage students to dive in further)

+(be able to explain what the FlaskForm/Form class definitions mean/ the breakdown)

+Alright, now let's define the form "look" in a template Remember the long spiel about security?
+There's a little more to do: hidden_tag() is needed for Flask-WTF to implement CSRF protection.
+Basically, you'll want to include it because it's important!
+Blah blah blah

+You can even define ids in your form so that you can define CSS styles for them, within the template

+To make our life easier, we're gonna use Flask-Bootstraps predefined CSS styles.
+That way, we don't have to cringe at a form that looks like it came from the Internet of the 90's, we can have a cool modern look right outta the box (`import "bootstrap/wtf.html" as wtf`, `wtf.quick_form(form)`, `form` is a variable, and we don't have to define the form fields individually)

+Wait a sec, what's with this "Method not allowed" message?
+Of course it's allowed!
+I just put the form in there!
+Oh, wait.
+It's talking about the [what GET/POST things are called] methods!
+Let's add those to our route decorator. view functions are only GET by default.
+More about POST...
+And upon POST, what happens with the `validate_on_submit` and validation...

+We never want to repeat a form submission if the user refreshes, so we'll prevent that with a `redirect`